nasserdr/python_common_tools/README.md

-#holbertonschool-python
+#python_common_tools
 **Author: Hassan Nasser**

 **Description:**
-This folder contains the code for all the python chapters
+This folder contains some of the most commonly used python use cases.